pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 and 5 field is never used warnings.

-If you're doing the compilation runs in your IDE, then you should be able to just jump to each one and remove it in some way.
+If you're doing the compilation runs in your IDE, then you should be able to just jump to each unused item and remove it in some way.

- * In the case of `fn` parameters, you can replace it with `_`.
+ * In the case of `fn` parameters, you can replace it with `_` as previously discussed.
  * ADT contents (struct and enum fields) may require more subtlety;
-   see "ADT-reduction" below.
+   see ["ADT-reduction"][] below.
 For now, you can prefix their names with `_`.
  * Warning: Items with attributes like `#[no_mangle]` or `#[link_section]` may also want special treatment: you may be able to remove them without causing the bug to go away, but once the bug *does* go away,